Second order cubic corrections of large deviations for perturbed random walks: Proof of Theorems and

 \subsection{Determinantal formula for the Laplace transform}

 The second step in the proof of Theorem \ref{one} will be the following exact formula for the Laplace transform of $P(t,x)$ proved in \cite{Barr-Cor}.
-One way of deriving this formula is through a non-commutative binomial identity applied to solve a recurrent system of equations for the moments of $P(t,x)$.
+One way of deriving this formula is to obtain integral formulas for the moments of $P(t,x)$ using a variant of the Bethe ansatz and a non-commutative binomial identity, throug a recurrent system of equations for the moments of $P(t,x)$.

 \begin{theorem}[Barraquand-Corwin, 2017] For $u\in\mathbb C\backslash \mathbb R_{>0}$, fix $t\in\mathbb Z_{\ge 0}$, $x\in\{-t,\ldots,t\}$ with the same parity, and $\upalpha,\upbeta>0$.
 Then one has

 where $C_0$ is a small positively oriented circle containing $0$ but not $-\upalpha-\upbeta$ nor $-1$, and $K^{RW}_u:L^2(C_0)\to L^2(C_0)$ is defined by its integral kernel